-This short article is not intended to provide precise numbers, rather to highlight an intriguing anomaly that could benefit from some structured research.
-But, if as one view of the data suggests, some 80% of organizations have project fail rates in the region of 80%, there is a significant project governance challenge to overcome.
+This short article is not intended to provide precise numbers, rather to highlight an intriguing anomaly in the data that could benefit from some structured research.
+But, if as one view of the data suggests, some 80% of organizations have project failure rates in the region of 80%, there is a significant project governance challenge to overcome.

-Crunching the numbers
+Crunching the numbers.